ArchieAtkinson/ReverseShell/README.md

 ## Todo

 - Fix issue when output is larger the terminal window
+  - Ran into issue due to ANSI escape characters and wrapping the text
 - Implement own scrolling to allow larger history